Close Menu

 The Economist reports there are so many people living with dementia that there is “no way they can be humanely looked after.”
 Dementia causes people to lose the ability to care for themselves.
 Globally, the Economist magazine states, many people require constant care long before they die.
 This has a huge impact on people with dementia, but also for those who provide their health care.

-Additionally, throughout the world, dementia has a disproportionate impact on women.
+Additionally, throughout the world, dementia mainly impacts women.
 Sixty-five percent of total deaths due to dementia are women.
-Similarly, disability-adjusted life years due to dementia are roughly 60% higher in women than in men.
-Additionally, women provide the majority of care for people living with dementia, accounting for 70% of carer hours.
+Similarly, the life years lost due to dementia are roughly 60% higher in women than in men.
+Additionally, women provide the majority of care for people living with the disease, accounting for 70% of carer hours.

-Once a person reaches 69 years of age, the risk of developing dementia doubles every five years.
-Currently, over 55 million people have dementia.
+Once a person reaches 69 years of age, the risk of developing the disease doubles every five years.
+Currently, over 55 million people have the disease.
 Therefore, that number will rise to 82 million people by 2030.
 That number will reach 150 million people by 2050.
 The reason the number is expected to double is that global populations are growing and people are living longer.
 Dementia can impair you at any age, but it mostly effects older people.

 CAUSES OF DEMENTIA